MandyHole/football-quiz/README.md

 Favicon Code: <a href="https://realfavicongenerator.net/" target="new" aria-label="Real Favicon Generator website - opens in a new window">Real Favicon Generator</a>

-Importing json file: <a href="https://bobbyhadz.com/blog/javascript-import-json-file" target="new" aria-label="Bobby Hadz website - opens in a new window">bobbyhadz.com</a>
+Importing json file (ultimately not used): <a href="https://bobbyhadz.com/blog/javascript-import-json-file" target="new" aria-label="Bobby Hadz website - opens in a new window">bobbyhadz.com</a>

-Formatting array in json file: <a href="https://www.w3schools.com/whatis/whatis_json.asp" target="new" aria-label="w3Schools website - opens in a new window">w3Schools</a>
+Formatting array in json file (ultimately not used): <a href="https://www.w3schools.com/whatis/whatis_json.asp" target="new" aria-label="w3Schools website - opens in a new window">w3Schools</a>

+Get value from selected radio button: <a href="https://stackoverflow.com/questions/15839169/how-to-get-value-of-selected-radio-button" target="new" aria-label="Stack Overflow website - opens in a new window">Stack Overflow</a>

 How to bring user to top of page: <a href="https://www.w3schools.com/howto/howto_js_scroll_to_top.asp" target="new" aria-label="w3Schools website - opens in a new window">w3Schools</a>
  and <a href="https://stackoverflow.com/questions/4147112/how-to-jump-to-top-of-browser-page" target="new" aria-label="Stack Overflow website - opens in a new window">Stack Overflow</a>